pkourouklidis/panoptes-wiki/Core-Concepts.md

 As we can see, it is very similar to the _Base Algorithm_, it just references a different _Algorithm Runtime_.

 ## Algorithm Runtime
+As seen in the previous PDL snippets, every _Algorithm_ definition needs to reference an _Algorithm Runtime_.
 The job of an _Algorithm Runtime_ is to fetch all the data that an _Algorithm_ needs for its execution, call the _Algorithm_, receive the result of the execution and forward it to the component that requested the execution of the _Algorithm_.

 That being said, data scientists **do not** need to implement _Algorithm Runtimes_ themselves.
 They can choose one of the [available Algorithm Runtimes](Algorithm Runtimes) that fits their needs.
 The only thing necessary is a simple "placeholder" that we can reference when we add _Algorithms_ in our PDL scripts.
 Here are two examples of the two types of _Algorithm Runtimes_ (corresponding to the two types of _Algorithms_).